Group User Roles & Capabilities

 manage_group_information: Allows the user to modify all of the group’s settings (Name, Web Address Slug, Visibility, Course or Membership) and information (About).

-view_group_reporting: Allows the user to view reporting information for members of the group.
+view_group_reportingAllows the user to view reporting information for group members.

 delete_group: Allows the user to delete the group.

-Since these capabilities are pseudo capabilities, not “true” capabilities that are added via the WordPress core capabilities API, you should not add these capabilities to a user directly using WP_Role or WP_User capability addition and removal methods unless you want the role or user to have the specified capability for every group on the site.
+Since these capabilities are pseudo capabilities, not “true” capabilities that are added via the WordPress core capabilities API, you should not add these capabilities to a user directly using WP_Role or WP_User capability addition and removal methods, unless you want the role or user to have the specified capability for every group on the site.

 Primary Administrator: The primary administrator serves as the group’s owner.
 The Primary Administrator has all the capabilities of an administrator with the added ability to close the group.